Nordic-Accessibility-Community-Group/working-with-EN-301-549/README.md

 # Working with EN-301 549
+1. Use discussions for asking questions and for discussing topics.
+1. Use issues only for repository changes (not for questions in general).

 ## What it is for
 How to understand the EN-standard and how monitoring works in different countries.